 Grants from the Hart Family Fund for Small Towns generally range from $2,500 to $10,000.
 The selection process is very competitive.
 The review process is generally completed within three months of the application deadline, and applicants are notified via email once the review process is complete.

-The 2013 deadline has passed.
-The next application deadline will be in the spring of 2014.Eligible ApplicantsGrant ConditionsEligible ActivitiesIneligible ActivitiesEligible ExpensesIneligible ExpensesCriteriaHow to ApplyApplication
+The application deadline is May 1, 2014.Eligible ApplicantsGrant ConditionsEligible ActivitiesIneligible ActivitiesEligible ExpensesIneligible ExpensesCriteriaHow to ApplyApplication